pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Aanlysis-I-The-Math-of-LDA.md

 - A probability distribution over words to each topic.
   - e.g., a topic is represented 5% by "quantum", 2% by "teleport", and so on with regard to other words (perhaps thousands of them).

 Imagine a library where many books are strewn across the tables and floor, with no labels or organization.
 This collection of books represents our corpus.
 You need to create an algorithm to sort them into sections, but you do not know which categorizations exist beforehand.
 The books are our documents, the unknown categorizations are our topics, and the words are clues as to which topic a book belongs to.
-If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to; however, it will also belong many other categories with smaller probability (for many, much smaller), due to the overlap in category that tends to be possible with the words in our vocabulary.
+If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to; however, it will also belong many other categories with smaller probability (for many, much smaller), due to the fact that many words in our vocabular transcend particular categories.

 To obtain distributions rather than crisp predictions, we need to follow a generative, Bayesian process, iteratively refining expectations.
 The term 'latent' refers to the fact that we are uncovering hidden structure, and 'Dirichlet' refers to the Dirichlet distribution, described below.